-The big question on every event presenter and venue owner’s mind for the second of the half of 2020.
+The big question on every event presenter and venue owner’s mind for the second of the half of the year.
 Will I be able to organize events for the upcoming Holiday season?
 Or Will COVID-19 slaughter my Halloween event sales?
 Since rules and regulations have been eased off to help businesses resume, the event community can still be in a predicament.

 According to the renowned chocolate company Hersheys Co., kids and parents will want to celebrate Halloween despite the ongoing pandemic as it is an outdoor event and involves the tradition of wearing masks.